Central pain syndrome: Diagnosis

 A diagnosis of central pain syndrome is based upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a variety of specialized tests.
 Central pain syndrome is suspected in individuals who complain of pain or other abnormal sensations following injury to the central nervous system.
 Other conditions that cause pain may need to be excluded before a diagnosis of central pain syndrome is made.

 Treatment

 Pain medications often provide some reduction of pain, but not complete relief of pain, for those affected by central pain syndrome.
 Tricyclic antidepressants such as nortriptyline or anticonvulsants such as neurontin (gabapentin) can be useful, but also provide incomplete relief.
 Lowering stress levels appears to reduce pain.
-For regular treatment some people prefer body length heating pads while others rely on warm baths.

 Prognosis

 Central pain syndrome is not a fatal disorder, but the syndrome causes disabling chronic pain and suffering among the majority of individuals who have it.